SEB-9-BH/first-react-lesson/javascript-in-jsx/README.md

 const App = () => {
   const todo = { text: 'A brand new task', done: true };

-  // Replace the existing return with the following: return (
+  // replace the existing return with the following: return (
     <>
       <h1>JavaScript in JSX</h1>